 - 2(N)(1).
 There will be no passing under the yellow flag.
 Cars may close the gap to approximately one car length. - 2(N)(2).
 No lap will be counted while running under a yellow flag.
 All caution laps and emergency stop restarts will revert to the last complete/recorded lap for restart position.
 The restart lineup must be verified by the scorers. - 2(N)(3).
 In Half Midget class only, after a combination of 80 green and yellow laps, the next yellow and/or red flag will be a refuel stop.
 After all cars have been refueled, the counting starts all over when the green flag falls.
-There will be two fuel stops maximum after the initial green flag at any QMA sanctioned event. - 2(O).
+There will be two fuel stops maximum after the initial green flag at any QMA sanctioned event. - 2(N)(4).
+In the event a racing incident occurs, due to changing track conditions (rain, oil) and a new line up is required, the new lineup will be based off the last completed lap, prior to the racing incident. - 2(O).
 Any car or cars accumulating three Charged Yellows, for any reason will be disqualified and will be black flagged but scored as DNF.